 The role of CELCIS in residential child care

 For over 20 years, the Scottish Institute of Residential Child Care (SIRCC) Conference, hosted by CELCIS, has been a staple annual event in the residential community’s calendar in Scotland.
-Through in-person conferences and, most recently, online events, we have shared pivotal keynote presentations, practical and creative immersive workshops and key networking opportunities.
+Through in-person conferences and, more recently, online events, we have brought together a community to access and share keynote presentations, practical and creative immersive workshops, and networking opportunities.

 The Residential Child Care Learning and Development Community of Practice

-The Residential Child Care Learning & Development Community of Practice is a collaborative initiative by CELCIS.
-This group aims to offer support to practitioners working in learning and development roles in residential child care by facilitating a space where they can provide each other with opportunities for ongoing learning, sharing best practices, and building a supportive network.
-Key activities of this group include:
+The Residential Child Care Learning and Development Community of Practice is a collaborative initiative by CELCIS.
+This brings together people working directly in learning and development roles in residential child care settings.
+The purpose of the group is to offer support to practitioners working in learning and development roles in residential child care by facilitating spaces to provide each other with opportunities for ongoing learning, sharing best practices, and building a supportive network.
+Key activities include:

-• Connection and collaboration: Offering various opportunities to build connections and relationships with professionals in similar residential child care learning and development roles across Scotland.
+- Connection and collaboration: Offering opportunities to build connections and relationships with practitioners in similar residential child care learning and development roles across Scotland.

-• Knowledge Exchange: Facilitating the sharing of insights, evidence, and experiences among learning and development professionals working in residential child care to improve care practices.
+- Knowledge Exchange: Sharing of insights, evidence, and experiences among learning and development practitioners working in residential child care to improve care practices.

-• Support and Resources: Sharing of resources, webinars, and events that focus on current best practice, issues and challenges, in the residential child care sector.
+- Support and Resources: Sharing information resources, webinars, and events that focus on current good practice, issues and challenges, in the residential child care sector.

 To find out more about the Residential Child Care Learning and Development Community of Practice at CELCIS, contact CELCIS@strath.ac.uk and a member of the team will be in touch.